-But being I love to grill, grilled chicken leg quarters on the grill is one of our favorite ways to cook them.
+But being I love to grill, grilled chicken leg quarters are one of our favorite ways to make them.
 You can get the skin as crispy as you want very easily and they are very easy to cook on the grill.

-- Chicken leg quarters - Use your favorite brand of chicken here, we usually use Perdue or store brand.
+- Chicken leg quarters – Use your favorite brand of chicken here, we usually use Perdue or store brand.

 - Salt – Highly recommended to enhance all the flavors, but you can reduce the amount if needed.